-Codes 100 and 103 employees who have completed two (2) years of full-time service (excluding any leaves) prior to birth, adoption or placement of foster care children.
+Administrators and Professionals and Professional Research Staff who have completed two (2) years of full-time service (excluding any leaves) prior to birth, adoption or placement of foster care children.

-This policy applies to all Codes 100 and 103 employees who give birth, adopt or take into foster care a child on or after December 1, 2004.
+This policy applies to all Administrators and Professionals and Professional Research Staff who give birth, adopt, or take into foster care a child on or after December 1, 2004.

 When the employee is the PRIMARY caregiver, he/she is eligible for six (6) weeks of bonding leave at full pay immediately following the birth, adoption or placement of a foster child or immediately following post-birth disability.

 A parent who is NOT the primary caregiver is eligible for one week of bonding leave at full pay following the birth, adoption or placement of a foster child.

 Where both parents are NYU employees eligible under this policy, only one parent may be designated as the primary caregiver at a given time.
 The maximum bonding leave benefit for both parents is six (6) weeks combined including primary and non-primary leave.

 The period of bonding leave must immediately follow either the birth and disability period or the adoption/foster care placement date.

 An employee is entitled to a maximum of one (1) bonding leave in a twelve month period.

 "Parent" includes: (1) the biological parent; (2) adoptive parent; (3) foster care parent; (4) any employee who is legally responsible for a minor child as defined in this policy.